Understanding the Specific Line Items on Your Texas Electricity Bill Is the First Step Toward Managing Your Monthly Energy Costs

 | Texas-New Mexico Power (TNMP) | Lewisville, Texas City | $7.85 | 6.4449¢ |

-Seeing the Oncor delivery charge consistently inflate your monthly statement can be deeply frustrating.
-However, understanding that this fee pays for the essential wires, poles, and storm recovery efforts that keep your home powered safely helps put the cost into perspective.
-You may not be able to change the regulatory rate set by the Public Utility Commission of Texas, but by understanding the math and focusing heavily on energy efficiency, you can exert real control over your final invoice.
-Focus on what you can change — your personal usage habits and your home’s baseline efficiency — to make smart, sustainable decisions that keep your electricity bills manageable regardless of the season.
+Seeing the Oncor delivery charge consistently inflate your monthly statement can feel incredibly frustrating.
+However, understanding that this specific fee pays for the essential wires, poles, and storm recovery efforts that keep your home powered safely helps put the cost into better perspective.
+You may not be able to change the regulatory rate set by the Public Utility Commission of Texas, but by understanding the math and focusing heavily on your personal energy efficiency, you can exert real control over your final invoice.
+Focus heavily on what you can change — your home’s baseline efficiency and your daily habits — to make smart, sustainable decisions that keep your electricity bills manageable regardless of the season.

 Frequently Asked Questions About Oncor Delivery Charges

-Can I opt out of the Oncor delivery charge?
+Can I opt out of or avoid Oncor delivery charges?

 Do all Texas electricity providers charge the same Oncor delivery fee?